- Clinical Program

-Dr. Posner is also one of the authors of Cognitive Behavioral Treatment of Insomnia: ASession-by-Session Guide (New York: Springer/Verlag).
+Dr. Posner is one of the authors of Cognitive Behavioral Treatment of Insomnia: A Session-by-Session Guide (New York: Springer/Verlag).
 The book is intended for clinical trainees, and non-insomnia sleep specialists, as well as more experienced clinicians from outside the sleep medicine field, who wish to learn how to provide empirically validated cognitive behavioral treatment for insomnia (CBT-I).
-He has been a consultant on one federally funded grant looking at the effect of CBT-I in patients who suffer from alcohol abuse and is currently consulting on another federally funded grant involving CBT-I in a cohort of veterans with Post Traumatic Stress Disorder.
-Both grants used the book as a model for the clinical intervention protocol.
-He also is a co-investigator on a grant which will attempt to create a protocol to help extend the sleep of insufficient sleepers and examine if such sleep extension aids in weight loss.
+He also co-authored Cognitive Behavioral Therapy for Insomnia in Those with Depression, which is a clinical guide for clinicians working with insomnia in the context of mood disorders.

 Dr. Posner was a consultant for the Veteran’s Administration roll out of CBT-I and continues to consult with clinical psychology programs and sleep centers assisting them on how to set up a Behavioral Sleep Medicine program and how to effectively deliver these treatments.
 He continues to consult around the country helping clinicians develop behavioral sleep medicine programs and to make CBT-I a part of their clinical practices.

 CBT +/- Modafinil for Insomnia and Fatigue following Chemotherapy